Webador/SlmQueueBeanstalkd/README.md

 ### Adding queues

-> In Beanstalkd terminology, a queue is called a tube, but they are fundamentally the same thing.

-SlmQueueBeanstalkd provides an interface for Tube that extends `SlmQueue\Queue\QueueInterface`, and provides in addition the following methods:
+SlmQueueBeanstalkd provides an interface for a queue that implements `SlmQueue\Queue\QueueInterface` and provides in addition the following methods:

 * release(JobInterface $job, array $options = array()): when a job fails, you can add the job again to the queue